antoineboquet/greek-conversion/docs/information-loss.md

 - with the default `nasalGamma: "nasal"`, Greek gamma and nu before a velar can both be read as nasal gamma after transliteration.

-The `coronis: "apostrophe"` and `coronis: "greek"` policies make the mark visible for readers, but the transliteration parser treats those spacing marks as punctuation.
-They are display policies, not a lossless interchange syntax.
+The `coronis: "apostrophe"` policy makes the mark visible for readers, but U+2019 remains punctuation and does not retain semantic provenance.
+By contrast, `coronis: "greek"` emits U+1FBD immediately after the affected vowel;
+the transliteration parser recognizes that scalar as a coronis in precisely that position.
+This provides a lossless interchange spelling for implemented coronis contexts without guessing from ordinary apostrophes.

 ### Canonical Greek orthography